vict0rsch/PaperMemory/Readme.md

 </details>

 <details>
-<summary><strong>How can I retrieve a backup?</strong></summary>
+<summary><strong>Are there data backups?</strong></summary>
 <br/>

-There is no straightforward way to do this currently, it will require a little coding:
+In case there's a bad bug or you mess up when overwriting your memory, PaperMemory preforms weekly backups (locally as always), which you can retrieve with a little coding:

 1. Open the extension's options (either right clicking its icon, or from the extension's menu, at the bottom)
 2. On the options page, open the Javascript Console with `cmd/ctrl + alt + i` or `right click > Inspect`